Fourth Stimulus Check: Will You Get Another Relief Payment?

-(CBS Detroit) — Stimulus checks have helped Americans survive the last 15 months or so.
-While the economic recovery continues, many people aren’t necessarily seeing that improvement in their own lives.
+(CBS DFW) — Three stimulus checks have helped Americans stay afloat the last 15 months.
+But many people’s financial situations haven’t improved, despite the ongoing economic recovery.
 Unemployment is still well above pre-pandemic levels, and millions of jobs have not returned.
-Can Americans count on a fourth stimulus check for more support?
+Can we count on a fourth stimulus check for more support?

-That question remains unanswered.READ MORE: When Will Your State’s Federal Unemployment Benefits End?
+That question hasn’t been answered.
+There are, however, plenty of clues.READ MORE: Child Tax Credit: When Do Your Monthly Checks Start?

 The third round of relief payments started almost three months ago, courtesy of the American Rescue Plan (ARP).
-Since then, approximately 169 million people have received up to $1,400 each, totaling $395 billion of the $422 billion allotted.
-That includes the 2.3 million checks and plus-up payments that went out this week.
+Since then, approximately 169 million people have received up to $1,400 each, totaling $395 billion of the $422 billion set aside.
+That includes the 2.3 million checks and plus-up payments that went out last week.
 The ARP checks followed closely behind the $600 payments from January, which came nine months after the $1,200 payments from the pandemic’s early days.

-Each of the relief payments was an attempt to cushion people from COVID’s economic impact and prop up the economy in the process.
-They seem to have worked, leading some to question if another stimulus check is necessary.
+Each of the relief payments was an attempt to cushion people from COVID’s economic impact and support the economy in the process.
+They seem to have worked to some degree, leading some to question if another stimulus check is necessary.

 Economic Recovery For Some

-Broad segments of the workforce have endured little economic hardship because of the pandemic.
-Many jobs performed at a desk in an office are just as easily performed at a desk in someone’s home.
-And with fewer spending outlets during the pandemic, plus three stimulus checks, many Americans have been saving more money.
+Broad segments of the workforce have endured little economic hardship during the pandemic.
+Many jobs executed at a desk in an office are just as easily executed at a desk in someone’s home.
+And with fewer placed to spend money during the pandemic, plus three stimulus checks, many Americans have been saving more.
 The personal saving rate ballooned to 33.7 percent in April of 2020 and has remained well above pre-pandemic levels ever since.
 In April of 2021, it sat at 14.9 percent, still well above where it was before the pandemic.
 On Face the Nation, Bank of America CEO Brian Moynihan recently estimated that its customers have not spent 65-70 percent of their last two stimulus checks.
-With many households sitting on a lot more money than they had in early 2020, pent-up demand should drive the broader economy as it continues to open up.
+With many households sitting on a lot more money than they had in early 2020, pent-up demand is driving the broader economy as it continues to open up.

 The stock market continues to perform well too.
-The Dow Jones opened Friday at 34,499, close to highs reached in early May.
+The Dow Jones opened Monday morning at 34,397, pretty close to highs reached in early May.
 That’s even as inflation concerns and supply chain issues linger.
 Individual investors, flush with extra stimulus cash, have poured into the market.
 Bigger investors are betting on a strong economic recovery as the year progresses.

 While certain experts foresee some of the strongest economic growth in decades, many are also worried about higher inflation.
 Recent projections show prices rising about 4.4 percent in 2021, as compared to 2.3 percent in 2019 and 1.7 percent in 2020.
 But the latest data shows prices rising 5.0 percent over the last 12 months, the highest 12-month rate in over a decade.
 May prices moved up 0.6 percent from April.
 Some of the rise is likely due to depressed prices returning as the economy moves on from the pandemic.